Edyta2801/chat-react/README.md

 * Login Form
 * Dark Mode
 * Ability to off new message sound
-* Nickname stored in localStorage
+* Nickname, messages stored in firebase